rexrainbow/phaser3-rex-notes/docs/docs/bounds.md

             bottom: true
         }
         ```
+- `boundsHitMode` : Position mode when game object overlap bounds
+    - `0`, or `'clamp'` : Clamp game object's position when game object overlap left/right/top/bottom bounds.
+    - `1`, or `'wrap'` : Wrap game object's position when game object overlap left/right/top/bottom bounds.
+    - An objecct : Set `0`/`'clamp'`, or `1`/`'wrap'` to clamp or wrap game object's position at a bound
+        ```javascript
+        {
+            left: 0,   // 0,'clamp',1,'wrap'
+            right: 0,  // 0,'clamp',1,'wrap'
+            top: 0,    // 0,'clamp',1,'wrap'
+            bottom: 0  // 0,'clamp',1,'wrap'
+        }
+        ```
 - `alignMode` :
     - `0`, or `'bounds'` : Align bounds of game object to target bound.
-Default behavior.
+Default behavior if `boundsHitMode` are all set to *clamp* mode.
     - `1`, or `'origin'` : Set position of game object to target bound.
+Default behavior if `boundsHitMode` has *wrap* mode.

 ### Target game object